bombcheck/FB.Light/README.md

 	You should have received a copy of the GNU Lesser General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-## Palettes on SPIFFS

-Normally, you use [PaletteKnife](http://fastled.io/tools/paletteknife/) to generate arrays with the palette info.
-You then compile this data into your project.
-I wanted to be able to update the palettes without recompiling, so I moved them to files in SPIFFS (/palettes directory).
-There is a little python program that basically takes the logic from PaletteKnife and outputs a binary file with the palette data instead.
-Load these binary files to SPIFFS using the [Arduino ESP8266 filesystem uploader](https://github.com/esp8266/arduino-esp8266fs-plugin) or manually.